materialsproject/custodian/docs/index.rst

 Error recovery is an important aspect of many *high-throughput* projects that generate data on a large scale.
-When you are running on the order of hundreds of thousands of jobs, even an error-rate of 1% would mean thousands of errored jobs that would be impossible to deal with on a case-by-case basis.
+When you are running on the order of hundreds of thousands of jobs, even an error rate of 1% would mean thousands of errored jobs that would be impossible to deal with on a case-by-case basis.

 The specific use case for custodian is for long running jobs, with potentially